KipoDipo/PNG-Splitter/README.md

 # Splitter

-Splitter is a lightweight tool to split a PNG image (strip) into multiple smaller images, identifying distinct objects separated by transparent pixels.
+Splitter is a lightweight tool to split a PNG image (strip) into multiple smaller images by identifying distinct objects.
 It also allows combining multiple objects when they belong together.

 ## Features
 - Automatically splits objects in a PNG file.